 Is water getting into your electrical panels?

+Water getting into electrical panel can endanger your life.
 We all know that water and electricity don’t mix.
 Well actually on occasions they do, and that can cause major problems!
 But what about when it gets into your electrical panels, what should you do then?

 Before we answer this it’s probably a good idea to mention the main reason why this happens.